SrainApp/srain/doc/installation.rst

 .. warning::

-    The new dependency ``libsoup`` hasn't included in the following packages, for it is hard to maintains a list of packages  for every platform.
+    The new dependency ``libsoup`` hasn't included in some of the following packages, for it is hard to maintain a list of packages for every platform.
     Sorry!

 Arch Linux
 ~~~~~~~~~~